 Competitor businesses are also using these phrases in their marketing efforts – so it will take effort and persistence to win in this space.

-Keep the focus of on one search term per page.
+Keep the focus on one search term or google keyword per page.
 Don’t try to mix it up.
 Don’t have both ballroom dance shoes and latin dance shoes repeated on the one page and attempt to rank on both of those google keywords using that page.
 Have two different pages, one focussed on the search term Ballroom dance shoes and another focussed on Latin dance shoes.

 Other take-aways from this report are: